 In particular, pregnant women often have decreased immunity, and if impacted wisdom teeth are present, they are prone to swelling and pain.
 In this case, managing impacted wisdom teeth becomes more challenging due to restrictions on medication use and surgical interventions.
 Therefore, regular dental check-ups and guidance from a dentist are necessary.

-7) The 10 most common oral diseases – Cracked tooth
+7) The 10 most common oral diseases in Vietnam – Cracked tooth

 Cracked tooth conditions often occur when chewing hard foods, teeth grinding, or due to consuming extremely hot or cold foods, or trauma.
 Mild cases usually do not require special treatment.
 For large cracks causing sensitivity or affecting aesthetics, cosmetic dental fillings, desensitizing medications, or regular dental fillings may be performed.